ColeFettermanPSU/StudySprint_Release/README.md

 Study Sprint is a web-based study tracking application designed to help users create, manage, and visualize focused study sessions.

-This version of the project has been adapted into a static web application and deployed using GitHub Pages, allowing for easy access and demonstration without requiring backend hosting.
+This version of the project includes both a static web application deployed using GitHub Pages and a full-stack implementation using Node.js, Express, and MongoDB.

 ---